BrandonZacharie/node-mongod/README.md

 #### stdout

-Emitted when a MongoDB server prints to stdout.
+Emitted when a MongoDB server prints to stdout or stderr.

 #### open